Infrastructure program

 Visitor Centre Renewal

-This premier park facility has not seen any major changes for over 25 years.
+This premier park facility had not seen any major changes for over 25 years.
 An architectural and engineering firm was hired to provide detailed design and construction administration services for the renewal of the Visitor Centre and surrounding landscape.
 A design firm was also hired to provide turn-key exhibit services.

 For more information on the new changes, visit: Visitor Centre